Legal Information to the Public

 The Illinois Equal Justice Foundation (IEJF) makes grants to help Illinois residents understand how to use the legal system to resolve a problem.

 In the Legal Information for the Public category, the IEJF will consider support for two types of projects:

 - Legal Information Centers: Legal information centers are designed to operate as a “starting point” for people who are considering the use of the legal system to resolve a problem.
 A legal information center will offer printed, video and/or Internet -based materials on topics such as the operation of the court system; how to obtain legal representation; legal rights and responsibilities in various substantive areas of the law; and alternatives to litigation.
-Legal information centers will be located in libraries, courthouses, or other locations that are accessible to the public.
-A goal of the IEJF is to support the development of Legal Information Centers throughout Illinois.
+Legal information centers should be located in libraries, courthouses, or other locations that are accessible to the public.
+Due to COVID-19 restrictions, virtual information centers and projects under this category will be considered.

 Use of Grant Funds